Skip to content

 • Version: 7.10.2

-• Enable security mode to set up administrator account and password.
+• Enable secure mode to set administrator account and password

-• Add the ECS internal network IP automatically created by CCE to the Elasticsearch whitelist.
+• Add the internal IP addresses of the ECS instances automatically created by CCE to the Elasticsearch whitelist

 3.7 Step Seven: RDS